sguzunov/docs/docs/glue42-concepts/05_windows/03_layouts/01_overview/layouts-overview.md

 }
 ```

-*Note that when using the [Glue42 Server](../../../glue42-server/index.html) as a Layout store, Layouts files aren't only fetched from the server, but are also saved on the server (e.g., when the user edits and saves an existing Layout).*
+*Note that when using the [Glue42 Server](../../../glue42-server/index.html) as a Layout store, Layout files aren't only fetched from the server, but are also saved on the server (e.g., when the user edits and saves an existing Layout).*